 Board of Directors

 The Larkfield Resilience Fund is managed by a 7 member Board of Directors who are all members of the community that lost their homes in the Tubbs Fire.

 Shawn & Christine Ratliff

 President & Secretary

 Shawn and Christine were driven by a strong sense of community when they founded Larkfield Resilience Fund.
-They have lived in Larkfield Estates for 6 years and were originally drawn to the mature tree-lined streets and established neighborhood when they were looking for a place to call home.
+They were originally drawn to the mature tree-lined streets and established neighborhood of Larkfield Estates when they were looking for a place to call home.
 Since moving there in 2012 they have welcomed home 2 daughters, Madeline and Elowen and shared countless memories while undertaking a complete home remodel.

 Shawn and Christine had over 25 years combined experience in the medical field before taking ownership of a small family business in Calistoga in 2011.
 They aim to use their desire to help people and their knowledge of business management to lead the community in reestablishing the trees and neighborhoods to their pre-fire glory.
 The Ratliffs will be rebuilding their family home in Larkfield Estates and are anxious to break ground in spring of 2019.